Boost Your Business with eCards

 • Timeliness: How do their timely results help the organization move forward with its overall mission?

 It’s important to be specific with recognition awards so that employees feel genuinely appreciated for their unique efforts.
-Also, give awards frequently so that employees feel it’s a part of the workplace culture.
+Also, give awards frequently so that employees feel it’s part of the workplace culture.

 Employees aren’t the only ones who benefit from workplace recognition.
 When employees feel genuinely acknowledged and valued, the organization as a whole, from company leaders to customers, can benefit.
 Some examples of these benefits include: